wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= Version 3.6.0.1 =
+Fixed javascript for enabled widget buttons on index webpages.

 = Version 3.6 =
 Added an `[ngfb]` shortcode to add social buttons to content text, better support for attached images, and improved widget code for index webpages.